Overtime Lawyer in Massachusetts

 Under federal and state labor laws, employees are entitled to overtime pay if they work more than 40 hours per week.
 Unfortunately, employers sometimes try to avoid their overtime obligations by using dishonest tactics that result in employees receiving less compensation than they are legally entitled.

 If your employer has failed to pay overtime for excess hours worked, you can make a legal claim for compensation.
-An experienced Boston workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman can help with your case.
+An experienced Boston workers’ compensation lawyer at the Jeffrey Glassman Injury Lawyers can help with your case.
 Give us a call or contact us online today to learn more about how we can assist you.Massachusetts Laws on Overtime Pay

 In Massachusetts, workers are protected by the Massachusetts Weekly Payment of Wages Law, G.L. c.
 149 § 148.
 The law specifies how wages must be paid.

 The typical schedule for an employee to work is eight hours per day, five days per week.
 Massachusetts' law does not require overtime pay when an employee works more than eight hours per day.
 While some states require overtime pay if an employee works more than eight hours a day, Massachusetts' overtime rules measure hours worked per week.
 In Massachusetts, overtime pay is required when a worker has completed 40 hours of work in a single week.
 Any excess hours must be paid at an overtime rate of time-and-a-half.
 For example, a worker who is paid a regular rate of $12.00 per hour must be paid $18.00 per hour for each hour or portion of an hour that they work over 40 hours per week.

 Employees are entitled to mandatory triple damages for weekly wage law violations, according to G.L. c.
 149, § 150.